 An email will be sent soliciting participants for the upcoming semester.
 No authorizations are required to participate.

 - All new online courses must be developed in Canvas, using the district’s Canvas server.

-- In order to offer a new online course, participants are required to complete a Distance Education proposal that needs to be approved by the Curriculum Committee.
+- In order to offer a new online course (a course taught online for the first time), participants are required to complete a Distance Education proposal that needs to be approved by the Curriculum Committee.

-- Offering a new online course might impact your discipline plan, and there’s no guarantee that the instructor will teach the course if it’s not in the discipline plan.
+- Proposing to teach a new online course might impact your discipline plan, and there’s no guarantee that the instructor will teach the course if it’s not in the discipline plan.

 Also note that training will not cover basic computer and Internet skills, such as copying and pasting, uploading and downloading, navigating the Web, etc. If you don’t have those skills, it is recommended that you enroll in an LPC class, such as CIS 50 or CIS 8, to obtain those skills before the OCDP begins.

 Special note for adjuncts with no online class assignments

 Adjunct instructors who do NOT have an LPC online class assignment can participate in the face-to-face version of the OCDP if the adjunct can make it on the same day and time as a participant who has an online class assigned.
 If there are no participants who have online classes assigned, adjuncts will have to wait until there is one.
 Alternatively, adjuncts can participate in the online version of the OCDP with no stipulations.